delatbabel/admin/staging/README.md

 functionality of the views in old-views.
 Eventually these views will need to be imported into the database using the service provider (see delatbabel/viewpages).

+TODO: Convert all of the old views to AdminLTE views.

 TODO: Write a migration script that imports these views from staging into the database.

 ### old-views

 Inside old-views are the views that have been copied across from FrozenNode.
 These use knockout.js of which version 2.2.0 (quite old) is included in public/js/knockout.
-It would probably be best to update the version of knockout.js
+It would probably be best to either:

+* update the version of knockout.js,
+* switch to angular.js, or something like schemaform.io, or
+* convert to PHP code driven views instead of the current JS driven views

 #### How Do The Edit Forms Get Created?